 - sale or change of ownership of the employer's business

 - cancellation of the training contract.

-Completing the training contract
+Complete the training contract

-Cancelling the training contract
+Cancel the training contract

 If the training contract is still in the probationary period at the time of the proposed cancellation, the party wishing to cancel can end the apprenticeship or traineeship by giving written notice to the other party.
 The ATIS-023 Probationary periods information sheet provides further details.